spatialthoughts/qgis-tutorials/source/docs/getting_started_with_pyqgis.rst

    :align: center

 6. There is a handy function called ``dir()`` in python that shows you all available methods for any object.
-This is useful when you are not sure of what functions are available for the object.
+This is useful when you are not sure what functions are available for the object.
 Run the following command to see what operations we can do on the ``layer`` variable.